-Throughout the year, friends and family bring gifts to residents at The Maplewood for birthdays, anniversaries, Mother's Day, Christmas, Easter and other special occasions.
+Throughout the year, friends and family bring gifts to residents at The Maplewood for birthdays, anniversaries, Mother’s Day, Christmas, Easter, and other special occasions.
 We are often asked by family and friends about appropriate gifts ideas, so we have put together this handy gift-giving guide.

 When choosing gifts for residents, please consider factors such as storage space, ease of use, safety, and changing interests and abilities.

-For Maplewood family members, feel free to contact nursing staff if you have questions, concerns, or if you’re wondering what your loved one might need in particular.
+For Maplewood family members, feel free to contact the nursing staff if you have questions, concerns, or if you’re wondering what your loved one might need in particular.

 Here are some suggestions: